Port Townsend, Washington

 Port Townsend /ˈtaʊnzənd/ is a city on the Quimper Peninsula in Jefferson County, Washington, United States.
 The population was 10,148 at the 2020 United States Census.
+It is the county seat of and the only incorporated city in Jefferson County.

-It is the county seat and only incorporated city of Jefferson County.
 In addition to its natural scenery at the northeast tip of the Olympic Peninsula, the city is known for the many Victorian buildings remaining from its late 19th-century heyday, numerous annual cultural events, and as a maritime center for independent boatbuilders and related industries and crafts.
 The Port Townsend Historic District is a U.S. National Historic Landmark District.
 It is also significantly drier than the surrounding region due to being in the rainshadow of the Olympic Mountains, receiving only 19 in of rain per year.

 History

 The bay was originally named "Port Townshend" by Captain George Vancouver in 1792, for his friend the Marquis of Townshend.
 It was immediately recognized as a good safe harbor, although strong south winds and poor holding ground often make small-craft anchorage problematic off the town's waterfront.

-The official European-American settlement of the city of the same name took place on April 24, 1851.
-American Indian tribes located in what is now Jefferson County in the mid-19th century included the Chimakum (or Chemakum), Hoh (a group of the Quileute), Klallam (or Clallam), Quinault, and Twana (the Kilcid band — Anglicized as "Quilcene").
+The official founding of the American city of the same name took place on April 24, 1851.
+Indian tribes located in what is now Jefferson County in the mid-19th century included the Chimakum (or Chemakum), Hoh (a group of the Quileute), Klallam (or Clallam), Quinault, and Twana (the Kilcid band — Anglicized as "Quilcene").

 Port Townsend is called the "City of Dreams" because of the early speculation that the city would be the largest harbor on the west coast of the United States.
 Guarding the gate of Puget Sound, it would become known by its other nickname, the "Key City," a title that remains to this day.

 By the late 19th century, Port Townsend was a well-known seaport, very active and banking on the future.
 Many homes and buildings were built during that time, with most of the architecture ornate Victorian.
 During this period, in 1888, the Port Townsend Police Department was established.